dspinellis/alexandria3k/README.md

 The _alexandria3k_ package supplies a library and a command-line tool providing efficient relational query access to diverse publication open data sets.
-The most important one is the entire
+The largest one is the entire
 [Crossref data set](https://www.nature.com/articles/d41586-022-02926-y)
 (157 GB compressed, 1 TB uncompressed).
 This contains publication metadata from about 134 million publications from